 I’m one of the speakers (Thursday April 4 at 2:45) at the Cincinnati Hills Christian Academy, along with Bryn Mooth, Joel Salatin and other folks.
 This is a must do event – check out all the yummy details below.
 HOME WHAT TO EXPECT SPEAKERS AGENDA LOCATION GET INVOLVED FAQS REGISTER PODCAST This spring we will come together to discuss food, sustainability, agriculture, and conservation.
 Nothing … Continue reading Come and see me at CHCA’S Food Symposium!

-Today when Matt Swaim and I chatted about the different Lenten customs around the world, we first talked about the significance of 40 days of Lent which doesn’t include Sundays.
-Throughout the Bible there are references to events taking place over 40 days or years, such as the Israelites’ 40 years in the desert or Jesus’ 40 days of fasting and prayer in the desert. … Continue reading Pretzel Crusted Fried Fish: Yum!
+I originally published this a while back but have had numerous requests for it again.
+Throughout the Bible there are references to events taking place over 40 days or years, such as the Israelites’ 40 years in the desert or Jesus’ 40 days of fasting and prayer in the desert.
+In the biblical sense, “Forty days is another way of saying ‘long enough’ or ‘enough … Continue reading Pretzel Crusted Fried Fish: Yum Again!

 OK so yesterday was one of those days that was not the greatest.
 We have had a death in the family – my special oldest sis, Sonia.
 The knock on the door brightened my day.
 It was Erin, my friend and neighbor of Phillips Farm.
 She had a plate of guess what?
 Chickweed crostini.
 That’s right – and they were delicious.
 And lifted my spirit since … Continue reading Chickweed Crostini?
 I’ll have another….

 Want a special treat for that special canine?
 Check Erin Phillips’ recipe out on her website: Continue reading Blueberry Cinnamon Baked Dog Treat Recipe